Creative Media Production HND

 HND Creative Media Production entry requirements

-- An A level in a computing, creative media or related subject, or equivalent, or equivalent industry experience in a relevant field.
+- UCAS points – 64 points from two A levels or equivalent, including an A level in a computing, creative media or related subject, or equivalent, or equivalent industry experience in a relevant field (calculate your UCAS points)

 - Applicants will be invited to attend an interview, to which you should bring a portfolio of recent work.
 This interview will include an admissions test.